ymy4323460/ymy4323460.github.io/_posts/2023-12-20-causalVAE_discussion.md

 featured: true
 ---

   CausalVAE was officially published at CVPR in 2021 and received much attention.
-After two years, I have gathered various questions about CausalVAE.
+After two years, I have collected various questions about CausalVAE.
 I will summarize some common questions and answers for everyone here.
-These questions mainly cover aspects related to the original paper and publicly available code.
+These questions mainly cover aspects related to the original paper and code/implementation.

   In addition, I will also provide some problems, discussions and challenges of CausalVAE during the time I did this work.